ethereum/ethereum-org-website/src/content/eth2/roadmap/index.md

 <Button to="/eth2/get-involved#go-bug-hunting">Start testing</Button>

+_All work on Eth2 is open source and an incredible coordination effort across a large number of temams.
+All timings are estimates_

 ## Phase 0: the beacon chain

 Expected: 2020

-In Eth2 there will be lots of parallel chains (or [shards](/en/eth2/shard-chains/) with their own validators processing transactions.
+In Eth2 there will be lots of parallel chains (or [shards](/en/eth2/shard-chains/)) with their own validators processing transactions.

 <InfoBanner emoji=":thinking_face:">
     <b>What's a validator?</b> An actor who proposes and confirms the state of new blocks on the network.